 Several European countries offer Golden Visas to third-country nationals, such as Spain, Greece, and Cyprus.
 Here is a breakdown of the Golden Visa programs for each country:

-After maintaining a property investment for at least five years, foreign investors and their families become eligible for permanent residency in Portugal.
-They can later acquire Portuguese citizenship by naturalization, provided they pass a few tests assessing their basic language proficiency and knowledge about the country’s history and culture.
+After maintaining a Golden Visa investment for at least five years, foreign investors and their families become eligible for permanent residency or Portuguese citizenship by naturalization, provided they pass a few tests assessing their basic language proficiency and knowledge about the country’s history and culture.

 Portugal Golden Visa benefits